Seventeenth-Century Theories of Consciousness

 There are two noteworthy elements here.
 First, Dilly repeats the arguments we saw in Régis, advancing the view that thoughts are known through themselves rather than requiring a distinct reflective thought.
 Second, Dilly nevertheless characterizes our perception in terms of reflection in order to preserve a sense in which the original perception “informs us” of its presence (i.e., the presence of the idea), by means of which we are aware of the object of thought.
 This is the sort of awareness that Descartes and the Cartesians have been working to preserve.

 Dilly is developing this thought with an eye to dismissing what Pardies describes as “corporeal knowledge.”
 As Dilly understands this, Pardies is saying that an animal can perceive something without perceiving that it perceives, contrary to the Augustinian slogan mentioned above.
-That is to say, there may be a representation of the object in the animal, but the animal is unaware of it.
+That is to say, there may be a representation of the object in the animal, but the animal is unaware of the object.
 Dilly responds:

 Is it conceivable that [a dog] is led to run to his master by a genuine knowledge that he has of him, without knowing that he perceives his master…?
 How could he identify this man from a hundred others that resemble him without perceiving that he sees him and is assured, from the inside, that it is him and not some other that he needs to go to for petting?
 And how does he do all of this without knowing that he does it?
 (122)

 Underlying Dilly's rhetorical questions about the dog in need of a good petting is a thesis about intentionality.
 According to Dilly, any attempt to demonstrate that animals have thought must consider how the thought would enter into the passions and actions that the animal is experiencing.
 It is not enough simply to develop an account of perception by which the things around the animal are impressed upon it.
-Rather,

 The implicit argument here is that there is no genuine representation if there is no awareness of the representation.
 Whatever a dog qua machine is acting on when running to his master, it is not an internal representation of his master that the dog acts on with purpose.
 The “corporeal knowledge” would be nothing but connections or impressions of one body on another—without an awareness of these impressions and what they represent, they won't serve the purposes of knowledge, sensation, action, or volition.

-Dilly argues that intentionality requires awareness—a thought doesn't represent an object unless there is a subject that is aware of the representation.
+Dilly argues that intentionality requires awareness—a thought does not represent an object unless there is a subject that is aware of the representation.
 And so the consciousness of a thought is conceptually prior to its intentionality, which is to say that intentionality is simply a kind of consciousness.
 But, as we will see, others will argue in the reverse direction.
 Indeed, if a conscious thought is a representation of something plus a reflective act, then it seems that the representation is conceptually prior to consciousness.
 What is being worked out during this period is what, exactly, the relation of consciousness, representation, and thought really is.
 And this is something of enduring interest.

 While many philosophers after Descartes took up the issues related to consciousness left by Descartes, one possible exception is Spinoza.
 On some interpretations, he doesn't have much to say at all about consciousness.
 This is somewhat striking, given how much Spinoza had to say about ideas and the mind.
 However, this may be a reflection of just how thin Spinoza's attribute of thought really is, bringing together what in Descartes were distinct concepts: will and intellect, judgment and perception, and the like, developing a fully naturalized account of the mind.
 And so it seems that, insofar as Spinoza has a theory of consciousness, it will be explained in terms of some other more fundamental feature of the mind.